René Nourse | Founder | Urban Wealth Management Group CA

 Whenever my siblings and I received money for our birthdays or Christmas gifts, from our grandparents or other family members, she encouraged us to save our money.
 I began working at age 13, providing tutorial services for elementary school students.
 My mom asked to borrow money from me periodically to pay for household expenses and always paid it back.
 So I was engaged in financial stress early on.
 Over time, that stopped when her income began to rise and my siblings and I began earning a little money part-time, which took care of some of our personal expenses.

 In 2008, our mother was diagnosed with dementia, and my siblings and I stepped in to manage her finances.
 We discovered that she had set aside very little for her own future, despite encouraging her children to save.
-My mother was fortunate she had family — but how about other women?
+My mother was fortunate she had family, but how about others?
 Will they be protected too?

-There are many women out there who are strong, ambitious, and independent just like my mom — and yet have neglected to consider the risks of longevity and the importance of making good financial decisions today so that they can have a comfortable lifestyle tomorrow.
+There are many people who are strong, ambitious, and independent just like my mom, and yet have neglected to consider the risks of longevity and the importance of making good financial decisions today so that they can have a comfortable lifestyle tomorrow.